Soup-tech/CTF/README.md

-# Soup-Tech's Capture the Flag
+# Cheat0 Capture the Flag
 This repository contains writeups, techniques, and some tools for the various CTF competitions I have competed in.
 I will attempt to make some order in this chaos...

 ## Quick Guides